Masterpiece Cakeshop v. Craig and Mullins

 Latest in the Case:

 On June 26, 2017 the U.S. Supreme Court granted review of the Masterpiece Cakeshop case.
-An oral argument will be scheduled for the winter of 2017, with briefing completed by the end of October 2017.

 Every lower court that has heard the case has affirmed that the bakery is in no way entitled to a religious exemption from the Colorado Public Accommodations Law – and that businesses open to the public must be open to all.
 Here’s an overview of key dates and rulings in Masterpiece Cakeshop: